 If your child needs more support with learning than others, they may have special educational needs and/or a disability (SEND), which can include things like:

 - not learning as quickly as most other children

 - struggling to communicate or understand what people are saying

 - social communication difficulties

-- emotional or behavioural problems.
+- emotional or mental health problems

 - nursery or pre-school keyworker or special educational needs coordinator (SENCO)